Least poorwill: Feeding

-Little is known about the least poorwill's feeding behavior and diet, though the latter is believed to be insects.
+Little is known about the least poorwill's feeding behavior and diet, though the latter is believed to be insects, following the dietary habits of other members of its family.

 Breeding

 The least poorwill is believed to breed between April and June.
 One clutch of two eggs was laid directly on the ground with no nest.

 Vocalization

 The male least poorwill's song is "a whistled 'toorrrrri' rising in pitch, or a warbled 'tworrri'."
 The species also makes "short, whistled 'toorric' or 'to-ic'" calls and "dove-like scratchy sounds".

 Status

 The IUCN originally assessed the least poorwill in 1988 as Near Threatened and changed the rating to Data Deficient in 2000.
 Since 2007 it has again been assessed as Near Threatened.
 Its population is estimated at fewer than 15,000 mature individuals and is decreasing.
+The species is thought to be generally rare, although it can be locally common, and is possibly under-reported due to its nocturnal nature.
+Recorded sightings are overwhelmingly in the Dominican Republic, with very few in Haiti, where the species' status is currently unknown.
 The primary threats are habitat destruction and predation by introduced mongooses and rats.